Glen-Ochieng/My-SAS-course-for-data-analysts./README.md

 # SAS-Notes

 ### Listing multiple variables
 SAS has no commas basically.
 A list such as Age,Sex, Gender, Weight in SAS will be written as Age Sex Gender Weight.
 This applies to both variables and commands.
+However, when entering records under datalines or arguements in a function, commas are used.

 ### Missing values
 Null numerics are recorded as dots.